Fat loss vs. weight loss

 For instance, a lighter weight doesn’t necessarily lead to a leaner body.
 You can become toned, ripped, or muscular without losing as much weight as you think (or potentially any weight at all).

-Weight loss, on the other hand, may or may not be.
+For improving your health, fat loss is key.
+When your body fat is right for your body (you can have too much or too little), your risk of health conditions like heart disease, stroke, diabetes, etc., drops.
+Weight loss, on the other hand, may or may not improve your health.
 You can weigh less yet still carry more visceral fat — the kind that sits around your heart and other internal organs — than is healthy, for example.[1]

-So when you think about your goals:
+So, when you think about your goals:

 Is the transformation you want to see in your body achievable through weight loss?
 Is fat loss what you’re really after?
 (Or both?)